-As at April 30, 2007, the Corporation held approximately 6,500,000 common shares of Aurora representing an approximate voting interest of 9.9% of the total outstanding common shares of Aurora, of which 2,500,000 common shares are subject to an equity forward agreement which effectively locks in the economic value of these shares.
-In addition, the Corporation holds a 2% gross sales royalty and a 2% net smelter return royalty on any production from Aurora's Central Mineral Belt Properties.
+As at April 30, 2007, the Corporation held approximately 6,500,000 common shares of Aurora representing an approximate voting interest of 9.9% of the total outstanding common shares of Aurora, of which 2,500,000 common shares continue to be subject to an equity forward agreement which effectively locks in the economic value of these shares.
+In addition, the Corporation held (and continues to hold) a 2% gross sales royalty and a 2% net smelter return royalty on any production from Aurora's Central Mineral Belt Properties.

 In mid 2006 Rambler established its own independent geological and senior management team to further explore and evaluate the Rambler Project.
 Ongoing exploration and delineation drilling continued throughout the year, delivering favourable results from several identified deposits.
-To facilitate more efficient exploration and delineation of potential ore zones, a program of dewatering and rehabilitation of the historic underground infrastructure was begun in early 2007.
+To facilitate more efficient exploration and delineation of potential ore zones, a program of dewatering and rehabilitation of the historic underground infrastructure began in early 2007.